jojozhuang/jojozhuang.github.io/_posts/2016-03-12-introduction-of-course-player.md

 > Introduction of the course players used in DePaul University.

 ## 1. Course Online System
-DePaul University has a powerful course online system named COL, which supports remote learning.
+DePaul University has a powerful course online system called COL, which supports remote learning.
 Several recording devices, like camera, screen capturers are installed in each classroom.
 These devices capture all the audios, videos, screenshots and whiteboard contents, then, save them to COL system as course files.
 Later, students can use various course players to watch the recordings.
 COL team released two types of players, online course player and mobile app player.
 * Online Player
   - Flash Player
   - Silverlight Player